DeepLcom/deepl-java/README.md

         System.out.println(results.get(1).getBilledCharacters()); // 12 - the number of characters in the source text "¿Cómo estás?"

         // Translate into German with less and more Formality:
-        System.out.println(translator.translateText("How are you?",
+        System.out.println(client.translateText("How are you?",
                                                     null,
                                                     "de",
                                                     new TextTranslationOptions().setFormality(
                                                             Formality.Less)).getText());  // 'Wie geht es dir?'
-        System.out.println(translator.translateText("How are you?",
+        System.out.println(client.translateText("How are you?",
                                                     null,
                                                     "de",
                                                     new TextTranslationOptions().setFormality(